asol25/code_game_mini/README.md

 # code_game_mini
-game mini about balls code by JS
+game mini about balls code by OOP and Function in JS

 TITTLE:
 GAME MINI ABOUT BALLS COLLISION DELECTION